Cockapoo Breed Guide

 Exercise Requirements for a Cockapoo

-Because they are a hybrid breed, a Cockapoo lifespan is much longer than purebreds.
+Because they are a mixed breed dog, a Cockapoo’s lifespan is much longer than purebreds.
 The average Cockapoo life expectancy ranges anywhere from 13 to 16 years, with some living as long as 20 years.

 Breed Popularity of a Cockapoo

-Cockapoos have become increasingly popular within the last two decades.
+Bred to be a companion dog, Cockapoos have become increasingly popular within the last two decades.
 This is due in part to their pleasant demeanor and trainability, which make them a great breed for first time owners or families.
-Their popularity has seen a marked increase in recent years due to their appearance in public with celebrities toting the teacup variety.
+Their popularity has seen a marked increase in recent years due to their appearance in public with celebrities toting the teacup Cockapoo variety.

 Cockapoo Feeding Requirements

 Ensuring your Cockapoo is as healthy and happy as possible will require paying some attention to their diet.
 Cockapoo owners are encouraged to seek out a high-protein food source that uses high-quality ingredients.
 Avoid grain based fillers such as corn, wheat, and soy because these ingredients may cause Cockapoo allergies.
 For smaller teacup and mini varieties of Cockapoo weighing less than 12lbs, ½ cup to ¾ cup of dried food split into two meals should be sufficient.
 For larger varieties weighing 25lbs or less, ¾ cup to 1 cup of food split into two even meals should be sufficient.
 Determining the right amount of food will depend on how active your Cockapoo is, if they are overweight and if the food you are feeding them has a high amount of fillers in it.
 Be sure not to overfeed your Cockapoo to avoid bloat and gastric torsion.